FIRST-Tech-Challenge/FtcRobotController/README.md

 This repository is a template for our FtcRobotControllers.
 It is a fork of FTC's official [FtcRobotController](https://github.com/FIRST-Tech-Challenge/FtcRobotController.git).
-Please feel free to modify this template as necessary.
+Please feel free to modify this template as necessary or even abandon it altogether.
+This template is meant as a gift from the previous programers to the new progammers.
+What you do with it is up to you.
-However, this template is meant for general code to be reused across seasons, so please refrain from putting anything year specific into this template (e.g. motor names or autonomous commands).
+However, this template is meant for general code to be reused across seasons, so if you do use it, please refrain from putting anything year specific into this template (e.g. motor names or autonomous commands).

 # Creating templates using this template

 To create new repositories using this one, go to GitHub and and create a new repository with chsRobotix as the owner.
 Then, under "Repository template" select "chsRobotix/TemplateRobotController."
 By default, GitHub does not allow users to pull from a template, which complicates updating the new repository if the template changes.
-However, it also is safer since it prevents pushing to the template.
 To pull from the template, type

 ```